WarotAsawa/REST-LAB/simplivity/README.md

 ## How to use OVC-MON.py

 OVC-MON.py is an example which provides a webservice that will display Simplivity Dashboard.
-Simpliy run OVC-MON.py
+Simpliy run OVC-MON.py in the simplivity directory.

 ```
 python OVC-MON.py